WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Ingredients

-Look into nutritional panels and ensure they don’t add unnecessary ingredients such as added sugars, salt, colours, preservatives etc.
+Inspect the nutritional information panels and ingredient lists and ensure they don’t add unnecessary ingredients such as added sugars, salt, colours, preservatives.
+If allergies have been identified, review the ingredients for common allergens.

-If you are wanting to find a service that meets preferences such as fresh or 100% organic it’s important to look into labeling that these needs are met.
+If you are wanting to find a service that meets preferences such as 100% organic or plant-based, inspect the labelling for these claims.
+If you are unsure, reach out to the provider directly.

 Look into reviews and ratings online to get a second opinion before committing to a service.